ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 ### Moving the Snake

-Moving the snake was a little tricky.
-The snake head `Tile` would update its `row` or `col` depending on the value of its `direction` field.
-All other `Tile` objects would assume the position and values of the `Tile` that precedes it.
+Moving the snake is tricky.
+The snake head `Tile` updates its `row` or `col` depending on the value of its `direction` field.
+All other `Tile` objects assume the position and values of the `Tile` that precedes it.

 ```cpp
 void SnakeGame::MoveSnake(const Direction& new_direction) {